-The combination of these two oils provides users with omega 3, 6, 7, and 9, which seems to consider the vegan diet, especially for those that fail to meet the ALA requirements.
+The combination of these two oils provides users with omega-3, 6, 7, and 9, which seems to consider the vegan diet, especially for those that cannot meet the ALA requirements.

 One serving provides users with 25 mcg (1000 IU) of vitamin D3, and each bottle of this supplement contains approximately 125 sprays.

 Garden of Life’s supplements are not the most affordable, but you can significantly reduce their price by subscribing to their recurring delivery service.